libp2p/go-libp2p-resource-manager/README.md

 A `ScalingLimitConfig` can be converted into a `LimitConfig` (which can then be used to initialize a fixed limiter as shown above) by calling the `Scale` method.
-The `Scale` method takes two parameters: the amount of memory and the number of file descriptors.that an application is willing to dedicate to libp2p.
+The `Scale` method takes two parameters: the amount of memory and the number of file descriptors that an application is willing to dedicate to libp2p.

 These amounts will differ between use cases: A blockchain node running on a dedicated server might have a lot of memory, and dedicate 1/4 of that memory to libp2p.
 On the